 All personnel are trained in the areas of security and control.

-When a notification of resignation is received, management will move the employees assigned to the fund transfer department to another department, or will otherwise remove their capability to process wire transfers.
+When a notification of resignation is received, management will move the employees assigned to the fund transfer department to another department or will otherwise remove their capability to process wire transfers.

 All terminated employees’ access rights to funds transfer software and hardware are removed promptly.